 World-class violinist.
+Singer.
+Composer.
+Author.
+Actress.
+Artist.
 Fashion icon.
-Famously bipolar.
+Successfully bipolar.
 The list goes on, but one thing is certain: We're talking about Emilie Autumn.

 With appearances on Leno and Letterman as part of Courtney Love's former band, glossy magazine covers throughout the world, and guest spots on albums by such artists as Love, Otep, Billy Corgan, and Comedy Central's Metalocalypse, not to mention her starring dual roles in the musical film phenomenon that is Darren Lynn Bousman's (SAW II, III, & IV) The Devil's Carnival and Alleluia: The Devil's Carnival under her corset strings, Emilie Autumn is not your ordinary rock singer.

 The Los Angeles-born artist's academic career ended abruptly at the age of ten when, as a child-prodigy violinist, she was removed from school to enable her the time to perfect her craft, yet, despite her near-complete absence of formal education, her debut, self-published novel (The Asylum For Wayward Victorian Girls) is cited in text-books used as part of the psychology curriculum at Oxford University in London, amongst other publications.
 Her literary skill, historical knowledge, and ability as a uniquely dramatic singer with a virtually operatic range were self-taught, but remain the three hallmarks of her notoriety.
 Emilie's poetry, published in her early twenties, has been used as the basis for original works created and publicly performed by New York's Rochester Ballet Company, using her spoken-word and classical violin work recorded as a teenager as the score.
 Her role as an activist for mental health care reform as well as her outspoken views on gender equality and animal rights have contributed to her reputation as an unapologetically controversial young woman.